pmean/build-website/text/06/PostHocComparisons.md

 format on these web pages, and I can\'t think of a good reason why I abandoned that format.
-I just saw a question on the [Epidemiology email discussion group](http://www.listes.umontreal.ca/wws/info/epidemio-l) that  I could adapt to the Ask Professor Mean format.
+I just saw a question on the [Epidemiology email discussion group](http://www.listes.umontreal.ca/wws/info/epidemio-l) that<U+FFFD> I could adapt to the Ask Professor Mean format.

 *Dear Professor Mean, I need to run multiple comparisons among all possible pairs of means following an analysis of variance test.
 What is